Daily life

 Wanted (wanted.co.kr) is the default platform for Korean tech and startup hiring.
 Many listings show salary bands openly, which is unusual in Korea.
 Foreign-resident-friendly tech employers concentrate here.

 LinkedIn is the best path for international companies and English-first roles.
-Most multinationals operating in Korea (Coupang, NVIDIA Korea, AWS Korea, Naver's overseas teams) recruit primarily here.
+Several multinationals operating in Korea, including Coupang, NVIDIA Korea, and AWS Korea, recruit actively here.

 Albamon (alba.co.kr) covers part-time and hourly work.
 Korean-only.
 Common starting point for international students with D-2 or D-4 part-time work permits.